dbos-inc/dbos-docs/docs/tutorials/transaction-tutorial.md

   }
 }
 ```
-Operon supports the full Knex Postgres API, but doesn't allow manually committing or aborting transactions.
+DBOS supports the full Knex Postgres API, but doesn't allow manually committing or aborting transactions.
 Instead, transactions automatically commit when the function successfully returns and abort and roll back if the function throws an exception.
 If you need to orchestrate multiple transactions, use a [workflow](./workflow-tutorial).